Olive Oil – The Facts

 - Sierra de Segura

 D.O Sierra Magina

 In the province of Jaen some 600,000 hectares of olive trees cover the landscape.
 That accounts for more than half the Andalusian yield.
-This month I visited Sierra Magina to see the collection and learn about the production of Olive oil at local producer Melagarejo. (shown above)
+This month I visited Sierra Magina to see the collection and learn about the production of local oil at local producer Melagarejo. (shown above)

 No olives are picked from the ground in their D.O region. (this style increases acidity of the oil)